zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 “On-the-job experience” is professional experience you get working at a job, not studying in school.
 “On-the-job” simply means “whil e you are working.”
 Jonas says, “Sure you are.”
 Jonas is joking here.
 He's be ing sarcastic.
 Crystal is saying that she's getting valuable on-the-job experience, even though she doing a lot of scut work and not getting paid very much.
 Jonas doe sn't really believe what Crystal says when she says she's getting this on-th e-job experience.

 Jonas says, “You're learning how to fetch coffee an d run errands.”
-“To fetch” (fetch) means to go get something for someone and b ring it back to them.
+“To fetch” (fetch) means to go get something for someone and bring it back to them.
 “To fetch” means to obtain.
 It's often used when talkin g about a dog going and fetching something, some object, and bringing it ba ck to his owner.
 The classic example of this would be having the dog fetch your newspaper.
 When your newspaper is delivered to your house in the morning , you could send your dog out to fetch it.
 I don't have a dog, so I fetch my own newspaper.

 Jonas is talking about “fetching coffee,” meaning g etting coffee for the bosses, and he also mentions the task of “running errands.”
 An “errand” (errand) is something you have to do away from your house or wh ere you are working.
 “To run an errand” means to go to, for example, somewhe re like the post office or a grocery store or the pharmacy, when you have, usual ly small things that you need to do, at some place away from where you are w orking or living.
 “Errands” are usually things that aren’t very important and d on't take that much time to complete.
 We use the verb “to run” with the noun “e rrands.”
 We talk about “running errands” – that means going and doing diff erent things outside of your house.